kmurray30/ChatRPG/README.md

    1. Set the .venv in vscode to make linting work (bottom right of screen, point it to your local venv)
 2. Set up the .env file
    1. Copy the .env.example file to a new file called .env
-   1. Fill in the values in the .env file (get this from the team)
+   1. Fill in the values in the .env file (get this from the team or your own API key on OpenAI.com)

 ## Reminders